- The new OS from Microsoft is here, and many are wondering what are the differences between Windows 11 and Windows 10.

-Pens will also support haptic feedback, so you’ll be able to feel vibrations while you use your pen.
+Pens also support haptic feedback, so you’ll be able to feel vibrations while you use them.
 Lastly, there’s a voice input support built-in allowing you to enter text simply by using your microphone.

 If you want to know more about the new touchscreen experience, make sure that you check how Windows 11 runs on compatible Microsoft Surface devices.

-Windows 11 is heavily focused on user collaboration, so it’s no wonder that we’ll see Microsoft Teams built into Windows 11.
+Windows 11 is heavily focused on user collaboration, so it’s no wonder that we’ll see Microsoft Teams built into the latest version.

-The software will be available right from your Desktop and ready to use as soon as you start Windows 11.
+The software will be available right from your Desktop and ready to use as soon as your OS starts.
 This is similar to what Windows 10 did since it came with Skype preinstalled.

 Since Skype is losing its userbase, and users are moving to more collaborative alternatives, it’s no wonder that Microsoft decided to remove Skype from Windows 11 and replace it with Microsoft Teams.

-It seems that Microsoft Teams is expected to get some major improvements soon, and we expect that Microsoft Teams integration will be well received among the Windows 11 users.
+It seems that Microsoft Teams is expected to get some major improvements soon, and we expect that Microsoft Teams integration into Windows will be received well among users.

-If you’re a fan of Skype and you still use it, you won’t be left out, since there’s a way to enable Skype on Windows 11.
+If you’re a fan of Skype and you still use it, you won’t be left out, since there’s a way to enable Skype in Windows 11.